eksctl-io/eksctl/README.md

 eksctl create cluster --name=cluster-1 --nodes=4
 ```

-To prevent a default StorageClass of gp2 provisioned by EBS:
+A default [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) (gp2 volume type provisioned by EBS) will be added automatically when creating a cluster.
+If you want to prevent this, use the `--storage-class` flag.
+For example:

 ```
 eksctl create cluster --storage-class=false